takhs91/empower/README.md

 EmPOWER is a SDN/NFV framework fo Enterprise WLANs.
 EmPOWER is an open source project providing a WiFi datapath implementation, a reference Controller and a Python-based SDK.
-On the NFV side, EmPOWER provides a control plane for composing and deploying VNF based on the Click Modular Router.

 Terminology
 -----------

-An EmPOWER managed network is composed of:
+An EmPOWER network is composed of:

 - One Controller.
 This must be reachable by the other network elements.
-The controller will run your applications
+The controller will run your applications.

 - One or more Wireless Termination Points or WTPs.
 WTPs are the actual point of radio attachment for WiFi client, i.e. they are essentially WiFi Access